dcavar/dcavar.github.io/README.md

 ## Activities

-- [NLP-Lab] Meetings are on Thursdays at 5:30 PM in Luddy Hall 0002; see [website](https://nlp-lab.org/) and calendar for details!
+- [NLP-Lab] Meeting times and location are announced on the website; see [website](https://nlp-lab.org/) and calendar for details!
+(This is not an open course, student, study, or reading group, this is just my lab meeting!)

-- [Quantum NLP Study Group](https://nlp-lab.org/quantumnlp/) meetings are on Thursdays at 5 PM in Luddy 0002.
+- [Quantum NLP Study Group](https://nlp-lab.org/quantumnlp/) meeting times and location are announced on the website.

 ### Upcoming